 Breakfast is probably the best I’ve had anywhere in the world that’s not a full English.
 Two things, in particular, I’ll never forget: mud crab omelette with chilli and papaya relish, and cassava hash brown with prawns, caviar hollandaise, parsley and caper oil.
 Not an average way to start the day, but flawless sunny-morning dishes.

-We’re headed to Modriki island, where the movie Castaway with Tom Hanks was filmed.
+We’re headed to Modriki island, where Castaway with Tom Hanks was filmed.
 Our speedboat rushes through the ocean, leaving a white avalanche of waves behind us, passing islands that look like mountains; igneous castles that have erupted from the sea.

 Arriving, we stop about 50 metres from the shore, so snorkel over.
 I say ‘we’ – I hate snorkelling.
 I swim like a duck: calm above water, frantic below, getting to my destination quickly so that the shark doesn’t get me.
 Gemma, though, snorkels on every bloody trip, and enjoyed bobbing around the crystalline waters here.

 Modriki is a proper desert island.
 No one’s born here, no one lives here, no one dies here.
 I’ve never experienced the feeling of being the only person – well, one of two people – on an island, all to ourselves.
 Knowing that no one else is here, yet the paradoxical feeling of being watched, with the dense, neon flora blazing against the albino sands.
 It’s beautifully disorientating.
 The only signs of human life are the words ‘help me’ written in sticks and coconut shells in the sand (yes, just like the film).